theSalted/mlx-makemore/README.md

 So use this template as a fast and easy way to play with [MLX](https://github.com/ml-explore/mlx-swift).

+- Note: MLX Require Xcode to build Metal.
+And if you are just get started, please use Xcode.

 ## Rename the Template

 Just rename everything named `mlx-package-template`.
 Most importantly, the project directory name, and all mentions in `Package.swift`